vl-18/MyTeamsClone/README.md

 To view a demo of this project, download the repository, install the dependencies and and start server.js.
 The demo works on Google Chrome, Microsoft Edge, Safari and Firefox.

-You can also view the demo using the link below.(This repo is hosted on Heroku) [View Demo](https://boiling-fjord-62718.herokuapp.com/)
+You can also view the demo using the link below(This repo is hosted on Heroku).

+[View Demo](https://boiling-fjord-62718.herokuapp.com/)

 App Functionalities